bmoran17/home-tracker/progress/journal.md

         - unsafe to add links (for now at least)
     - add option to add item to list
     - maybe change photo to emoji or just get rid of column for now

+## July 22, 2025
+- got rid of link and photo option
+- added input validation so item name and quantity are required when adding a new item
+    - alert messsage displayed when missing either one or both
+- rows are editable
+    - edit button click for row and it turns into editable row
+    - save & cancel button appear when editing row
+    - includes input validation
+- adding a row and editing row works now